oya163/nepali-sentiment-analysis/README.md

 # Nepali Sentiment Analysis

-With the increase in internet access in low resource Indic languages, these languages have become prevalent on social media platforms.
-Two of the most popular low resource Indic languages are Nepali and Bengali.
-However, there is a lack of fine-grained sentiment analysis tools for comments written in Nepali and Bengali.
-In this project, we aim to analyze the YouTube comments written in Nepali and Bengali, both code-mixed and code-switched.
-As a first step to developing a tool, we are creating a Named Targeted Aspect Based Sentiment Analysis Dataset from comments extracted from popular Nepali YouTube videos under the News & Politics category.
-We intend to extend this work to create a similar dataset in Bengali.
+With an increase in internet access in Nepal and ease of typing in Nepali, this language has become prevalent on social media platforms.
+However, there is a lack of fine-grained sentiment analysis for comments written in Nepali.
+In this project, we aim to analyze the YouTube comments written in Nepali, both code-mixed and code-switched.
+As a first step, we are creating a Named Targeted Aspect Based Sentiment Analysis Dataset from comments extracted from popular Nepali YouTube videos under the News & Politics category.
 This dataset can be used for empirical studies on multilingual training, domain adaptation and vector-space word mapping techniques.
-The results will be a major component in systems for identifying abusive comments in South Asian and other low-resource languages.
+Hence, this dataset can play a major role in identifying abusive comments in Nepali texts.

-We are working on sentiment analysis on social media texts (Youtube comments) in Nepali language.
-As we can see from latest statistics, there is growing userbase in Facebook/Youtube compared to Twitter.
-We found out that lately lots of people are commenting in Youtube videos in Nepali language compared to Twitter.
-Plus, people are more likely to watch trending political development videos in Youtube compared to Twitter.
-Also, it is more convenient to scrap thousands of comments from a particular video in Youtube.
-Unfortunately, there is no any Nepali language analytics in Youtube comments.
-Therefore, our project focuses on sentiment analysis in Youtube comments written in Nepali language.

 ## Authors